top of page

 Clinical Mental Health Counselor

-I am a Licensed Clinical Mental Health Counselor and have found my passion working through a trauma informed lens.
-I have worked with a wide variety of people and have worked with them to change their lives in a positive, more healthy way.
-Before coming to Sutton Counseling, I worked at a residential treatment center for substance use as well as a therapeutic program offering services to adolescents and young adults.
+Crystal is a Licensed Clinical Mental Health Counselor who has found her passion working through a trauma-informed lens.
+She has worked with a wide variety of individuals, helping them create positive and healthier changes in their lives.
+Prior to joining Sutton Counseling, Crystal worked at a residential treatment center for substance use as well as a therapeutic program providing services to adolescents and young adults.

-I received my master’s in Clinical Mental Health in 2019 at the University of Phoenix.
-I have made it my life passion to help those in life’s downs so we can celebrate the ups.
-I work alongside you to help you change in a positive, more healthy way.
-I love to work with men, women, and teens to overcome the challenges of anxiety, depression, OCD, past and present hurt.
-I have years of experience helping them move forward to a brighter, more connected future.
+Crystal earned her master’s degree in Clinical Mental Health Counseling in 2019 from the University of Phoenix.
+She has made it her life’s passion to support individuals through life’s challenges so they can celebrate life’s successes.
+Crystal works collaboratively with her clients to help them create positive and meaningful change in a healthy way.
+She enjoys working with men, women, and teens to overcome challenges related to anxiety, depression, OCD, and past or present emotional pain.
+She has years of experience helping clients move toward a brighter and more connected future.

-I have been trained in Eye Movement Desensitization and Reprocessing (EMDR) and Accelerated Resolution Therapy (ART), both evidence-based treatments for PTSD, helping to reduce negative thoughts, feelings, and sensations.
-I have also been trained in Exposure and Response Prevention (ERP), Cognitive Behavior Therapy (CBT), and Trust Based Relational Intervention (TBRI).
+Crystal is trained in Eye Movement Desensitization and Reprocessing (EMDR) and Accelerated Resolution Therapy (ART), both evidence-based treatments for PTSD that help reduce negative thoughts, feelings, and physical sensations associated with trauma.
+She has also received training in Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Trust-Based Relational Intervention (TBRI).

 DSC_0325.jpeg